hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Baudelaire, who argued against photography, was generally rejected modernity, of which photography was but an expression.
 That is, his artistic taste stemmed from his views on modernity and industrialism in general.

-**"AI" art.** When people claim that the new art made with "AI" will be worse than the old art, I hear this as an expression of socioeconomic concerns (like employment concerns), perhaps combined with a bit of [status quo bias](/2022/12/16/knee-jerk-responses.html).
+**"AI" art.** When people claim that the new art made with "AI" will be worse than the old art, I hear this as an expression of socioeconomic concerns (like the very valid employment concerns discussed above), perhaps combined with a bit of [status quo bias](/2022/12/16/knee-jerk-responses.html).

 "AI" art suffers from many ethical concerns, which I am deeply ambivalent about.
 I believe we can be very worried about   harm to currently-working artists, while also being excited about the artistic potential of these tools.